-It’d been burning for a while, now, getting close to some three years.
+She’d been burning for a while, now, getting on three years.
 He gave the knife a little twist and split the peach in two.
 Three seemed long, it’s true, but some things are hard to get used to.
 He scooped up the gleaming slices of fruit and watched them slip in the jar, a gaping pair of landed koi gasping for the syrup.

-His thoughts would pool in the familiar hollow this familiar work hollowed out.
-These stubbornly turned around the fire, which they could neither escape nor embrace.
+His thoughts turned around the fire they could neither escape nor embrace.
 They revolved around his wife.
 Their occasional eclipse by Javier was in this sense a mild relief.
-Javier, the nurse, who looked after her now, and for whom Ashley gathered the peach pits up in a sun-beaten two-litre ice-cream pail as a small, seasonal favour.
+Javier, the nurse, who looked after her now, and for whom Ashley gathered the peach pits up in a sun-beaten two-litre ice-cream pail as a minor, seasonal favour.

 The window sill above the sink held Sheila's collection of beach glass, translucent little livers coloured white, green and brown.
 The afternoon light was grey.
 A glider turned in patient arcs, so close to the clouds in colour that only movement gave it away.
 Something twitched up close in the corner of the screen.
 Brassy, frantic legs and antennae sprung from an enormous oily black carapace, that dwindled off at the end into a wispy ovipositor, urgently and intimately coiling and uncoiling.
 “Stumpfucker!” he wheezed before he felt his lips moving, everything out of sync now and scrambling for a weapon.
 He clutched a bottle of dish soap and bludgeoned the thing with its butt.
 Lemony ropes of Joy detergent spewed in his direction.
 He smashed it again and again.
 He’d pulled it apart from its abdomen and it blithely persisted in twitching.
 He dropped the soap in the sink.
 He yanked the big tomato juice can out from under the sash.
 The window slammed so hard and so fast for a second he thought it’d cracked.